adalpari/adalpari.github.io/_posts/2017-11-14-Clean-Code.md

 - Minimise thenumber or shared resources.
 It will help with complexity and bugs.
 - Test the reliability of the coe without concurrency first.
 - Do not ignore non-reproducible bugs (race conditions).
 They could appear at any moment.

+## 14. 15.
+16.
+- Refactoring step by step of some complete modules and programs.

+## 17. Smells and Heuristics
+- Concrete examples of code smells and some ways to refactor them.
+This chapter talks about some concrete practises writeng along the book.